goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 There are 2 versions of BackupGnuCash on GitHub
 - https://github.com/goodvibes2/BackupGnuCashWin
-  which is the NetBeans IDE 8.2 project for Microsoft Windows using Oracle Java 8 (Includes JavaFX) or Oracle Java 11 and Gluon JavaFX 11.0.2
+  which is the NetBeans IDE project for Microsoft Windows
 - https://github.com/goodvibes2/BackupGnuCashLinux
-  which is the NetBeans IDE 8.1 project for GNU/Linux Ubuntu 18.04 using Java OpenJDK 8 (and OpenJFX 8) or Oracle Java 11 and Gluon OpenJFX 11.0.2
+  which is the NetBeans IDE project for GNU/Linux

 The java source files in both the above projects should be identical and the dist/BackupGnuCash.jar files in both, being Java bytecode, should